Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Introduction

-\begin{remark} This formulation follows \citet{Chernozhukov2022automaticdebiased} and can be generalized to non-linear maps $\gamma \mapsto \Exp{m(W, \gamma)}$.
-However, we do not present this generalization because it is not our main focus, and the linear case is sufficient for presenting our results. \end{remark}
+\begin{remark} This formulation follows \citet{Chernozhukov2022automaticdebiased} and can be generalized to non-linear maps $\gamma \mapsto \bbE\sqb{m(W,\gamma)}$.
+We focus on the linear case because it is sufficient for presenting our main results.
+For the details of non-linear cases, see Appendix~\ref{appdx:nonlinear_estimands_gamma}. \end{remark}